OmarAlyEE/vehicle-engine-failure-prediction/README.md

 📊 Conclusion

 This project demonstrates a full machine learning pipeline for predictive maintenance, achieving strong performance after addressing data leakage and feature selection issues.

+📌 Dataset Limitations

+The AI4I 2020 dataset is a well-structured benchmark dataset designed for predictive maintenance research.
+It exhibits relatively clear class separability, which results in high model performance metrics (ROC-AUC ~0.99).

+This makes it suitable for validating ML pipelines, feature engineering, and MLOps workflows, but not fully representative of noisy industrial environments where sensor drift, missing data, and delayed labeling are common.